Ability to Benefit (ATB) Test

 Effective October 2020

-TEST MODULEREQUIRED PASSING SCOREMAXIMUM SCORE
+TEST SECTIONREQUIRED PASSING SCOREMAXIMUM SCORENUMBER OF QUESTIONS

 Steps to Register

-1. Confirm eligibility with an ATB advisor.
+1. Confirm eligibility with a financial aid representative.

 Note: In some cases, students can receive test accommodations.
 Some examples of test accommodations are: extended time, readers/scribes, spell checker.
 Before scheduling a test appointment, register your need for accommodations with the Office of Accessibility.